wp-plugins/user-name-security/readme.txt

 New Registration :

 * Display Name and Nickname are changed to random value during user registration.
-* Nicename is also changed to a random value : profil-5651646 for french users and user-5651646 for english (with a random number)
+* Nicename is also changed to a random value : profil-5651646 for french users and user-5651646 for english ones (with a random number)

 All functions are translated into french or english.